Common Image Generator Interface: Protocol dependencies

-UDP: Typically, CIGI uses UDP as its transport protocol, but CIGI does not require a specific transport mechanism, only packet definition conformance.
+Typically, CIGI uses UDP as its transport protocol, but CIGI does not require a specific transport mechanism, only packet definition conformance.
 CIGI traffic does not have a well known port; however, the use of ports 8004-8005 has been widely adopted by commercial image generator vendors implementations.
-[Ref:]

-Development Tools
+Development tools

 Host Emulator

 The Host Emulator can be used as a surrogate to manipulate the interface when a simulation Host is not available.
 It is a Windows-based image generator Host application used to develop, integrate and test image generators that use the CIGI protocol.
 It provides a graphical user interface (GUI) for the creation, modification and deletion of entities; manipulation of views; control of environmental attributes and phenomena; and other host functions.

 The Host Emulator has several features that are useful for integration and testing.
 A free-flight mode allows for fixed-wing and rotorcraft flight, movement along entity axes and free rotation using a joystick or a joystick-like widget.
 Scripting and record/playback features support regression testing, demonstrations and other tasks needing exact reproduction of certain sequences of events.
 A packet-level snoop feature allows the user to examine the contents of CIGI messages, image generator response times and latencies.

 A Heartbeat Monitor Window shows a graphical timing history of the Image Generator's data frame rate.
 Other features include explicit packet creation, animation control, missile flyouts and a situation display window (Host Emulator 3.x only).